rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/15_lecture.md

 	by sending the `User-Agentt header` means kinda we can open sudo shell ✔️
 - so due to this issue , attacker can create impact/penetrate in large amount ✔️

-### 2. Process from the little issue/vulnerability to "Remote Code Execution"
+### 2. Practical Work : Process from the little issue/vulnerability to "Remote Code Execution"
 - STEP 1 : go to this room https://tryhackme.com/room/agentt & start the machine & copy the IP address as `10.10.49.29`
 - STEP 2 : in Kali Linux , already built-in VPN i.e openVPN , so start the VPN like this<br>
 	so in terminal - `cd downloads` command then `openvpn EthicalSharmaji.ovpn`